Article

 The quality of your real estate photos is a determining factor in attracting prospects to your property, selling quicker and at a higher price.

 To make sure you take the best real estate photos, we advise you to use solutions that use bracketing.
-HDR and AEB technology ensure optimal exposure and contrast for your photos, whether you use a camera or smartphone solutions like Nodalview.
+AEB technology enables you to create HDR photos and ensure optimal exposure and contrast, whether you use a camera or smartphone solutions like Nodalview.

 This article will give you an understanding of what is bracketing, how to set it up and how to choose the best bracketing technique for your needs as a realtor.